-The future car, let’s say a 2025 model will be a very different machine to its present day Grandfather.
-They will be packed with computers and safety devices ensuring that not even a stunt driver can crash, and they will run on carbon dioxide and emit strawberry scented oxygen.
+The future car, let’s say a 2025 model, will be a very different machine from its present-day Grandfather.
+They will be packed with computers and safety devices, ensuring that not even a stunt driver can crash, and they will run on carbon dioxide and emit strawberry scented oxygen.
 Well, they might.

-Predictions of future vehicles are usually wildly inaccurate, by now we should all have space programs to rival NASA based out of our backyard.
-However, some of the automobile related cutting edge technology emerging now may well make it into production models of the future.
+Predictions of future vehicles are usually wildly inaccurate; by now, we should all have space programs to rival NASA based out of our backyard.
+However, some of the automobile-related cutting edge technology emerging now may well make it into production models of the future.
 But how much of this technology will be needed or even wanted?
-Car design of the present is already influenced by politicians, bureaucrats, health and safety regulations and emissions regulations and the stunning concept seen at the motor show emerges into the world as a 1.0-liter shopping cart, but at least it’s legal.
+The present’s car design is already influenced by politicians, bureaucrats, health and safety regulations, and emissions regulations.
+The stunning concept seen at the motor show emerges into the world as a 1.0-liter shopping cart, but at least it’s legal.

-Personally, I like the idea of fuel efficient hybrid cars, and fuel cell cars emitting nothing but water.
-However, like most enthusiasts, I also like powerful loud convertibles with the ability to snap vertebrae at 10 paces.
-A sensible mix, therefore, is required and this will be the job entrusted to car designers and engineers of the future, to make a politically correct car that is also desirable.
+Personally, I like the idea of fuel-efficient hybrid cars and fuel cell cars emitting nothing but water.
+However, like most enthusiasts, I also like powerful, loud convertibles with the ability to snap vertebrae at 10 paces.
+Therefore, a sensible mix is required.
+This will be the job entrusted to car designers and engineers of the future to make a politically correct car that is also desirable.

 Another imminent problem facing designers of the future is coming up with styling ideas that are fresh and new.
-Some of the more recent concepts are certainly striking but not necessarily beautiful in the classic sense of the word.
-But if there is one thing the automobile industry is good at that is innovation, and I for one am confident that radical and extreme concepts never before imagined will continue to appear at motor shows around the world.
+Some of the more recent concepts are indeed striking but not necessarily beautiful in the word’s classic sense.
+But if there is one thing the automobile industry is good at, that is innovation, and I, for one, am confident that radical and extreme concepts never before imagined will continue to appear at motor shows around the world.